tommy-russoniello/docs/Twitch Policy.md

 # Monstercat Twitch Policy

-    July 19, 2017.
-Revision 1.2.2
+    Jan 27, 2019.
+Revision 1.2.3

-This policy sets out the open policy for all streaming & VOD content found on Twitch using Monstercat's music catalog.
+This policy sets out9the open policy for all streaming & VOD content found on Twitch using Monstercat's music catalog.

 ## VOD